-Do you want to send in an entry to a quilt show or other exhibit?
+Do you want to send in an entry to a quilt show or another exhibit?

 Would you like to have a photographic record of your quilts?

 Do you want to take photos of your own quilts, rather than paying a professional photographer to do it?

 You can do it!
-No expensive equipment needed!
+No expensive equipment is needed!

 Learn all about the ins and outs of photographing your own quilts and how to get great quality photos.

 Students will practice taking photos of their quilts during the workshop.

 Lecture/Trunk show – “Uncovering Art Quilts”

 An engaging account of my journey from traditional quilts, to my current adventures in art quilting.
 I will do a PowerPoint presentation, and bring a variety of quilts representing her journey.